NICMx/Jool/docs/en/intro-xlat.md

 ![Diagram: NAPT impersonator](../images/intro/napt/impersonator.svg)

-For example, <span class="napt-a-ip">192.168.0.8</span>:<span class="napt-a-port">1234</span> thinks it’s talking directly to <span class="napt-v-ip">203.0.113.16</span>:<span class="napt-v-port">80</span>, but it’s in fact talking directly to _NAPT_ and only indirectly to <span class="napt-v-ip">203.0.113.16</span>:<span class="napt-v-port">80</span>.
+For example, <span class="napt-a-ip">192.168.0.8</span>:<span class="napt-a-port">1234</span> thinks it’s talking directly to <span class="napt-v-ip">203.0.113.16</span>:<span class="napt-v-port">80</span>, but _NAPT_ is in fact sneakily rehashing its traffic.
 Because _NAPT_ has opened its own socket to <span class="napt-v-ip">203.0.113.16</span>:<span class="napt-v-port">80</span>, the latter thinks it’s talking to _NAPT_, and is not even aware of the existence of <span class="napt-a-ip">192.168.0.8</span>:<span class="napt-a-port">1234<span>.

 There are a couple more things you might want to be aware of in regards to NAPT:

 NAPT was generally designed with the objective of allowing a limited set of clients (ie. the private network left side) to access any number of servers (the public right side) with the cost of only one public IPv4 address.
-In practice, communication can only be started from the private network by default.
+The somewhat unfortunate result is that communication can only be started from the private network by default.
 Why?
 Because, in the absence of state, the NAPT can make sense out of an outbound destination address, but not an inbound destination address.
-Packet `192.168.0.8:5000 → 203.0.113.16:80` is simply headed to `203.0.113.16:80`, but _NAPT_ cannot know which of the private nodes inbound packet `203.0.113.16:5000 → 203.0.113.1:80` belongs to.
+Packet `192.168.0.8:5000 → 203.0.113.16:80` is simply headed to `203.0.113.16:80`, but _NAPT_ cannot know which of the private nodes inbound packet `203.0.113.16:5000 → 203.0.113.1:80` belongs to (again, assuming the mappings table is empty).
 This is the reason why you have to set up Port Forwarding if you want to, say, publish an HTTP server behind a NAPT.
 Port Forwarding rule `[192.168.0.8:80, 203.0.113.1:80]`, as an example, is static configuration that permanently reserves the `203.0.113.1:80` mask for the `192.168.0.8:80` service, and allows inbound packets to be “Network Address Translated” even in the absense of the usual required dynamic state.

 Second, the number of public masks available to a NAPT is limited to 65536 per transport protocol (assuming you don’t want to exclude system ports), per public IPv4 address.
 Why?
 Because both TCP and UDP grant 65536 ports to each IP address.
 This means that, if your NAPT is impersonating 130 private nodes, and it only has one public IPv4 address, then each can have at most ~500 (65536 divided by 130) sockets simultaneously, at least for speaking with nodes through the NAPT.
 This limitation isn’t really remarkable on NAPT, since it’s often used to serve households with ~10 or even ~20 devices interacting with the Internet, but it might become a more pressing matter depending on what you want to do with you Stateful NAT64.